GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

 ### Creating the Binary Authorization Job Docker Container Image

-For that, the first step is to create a docker container based on the Google Cloud SDK image and place that on Google Cloud Registry to be accessed by the Spinnaker Kubernetes cluster.
+For that, the first step is to create a docker container based on the Google Cloud SDK base image and place that on Google Cloud Registry to be accessed by the Spinnaker Kubernetes cluster.

-In a new directory containing the code for creating the attestation, create a script named attest_image.sh with the following content:
+In a new directory containing the code for creating the attestation, create a script named `attest_image.sh` with the following content:

     #!/bin/bash
     echo "Image to attest: ${IMAGE_TO_ATTEST}"